narayand16/narayand16/README.md

-# Hello, Narayan here 👋
+# Hello 👋

 - ⭐ I'm a passionate Front End developer
-- 🌱 I’m currently working on javascript frameworks like Angular, React.
-I like to design and develop the web applications
+- 🌱 I’m currently using javascript frameworks/libraries like Angular, React in my projects.
-- 💞️ In my free time, I look into open source projects and contribute to the issues
+- 💞️ In my free time, I look into open source projects and contribute to the issues.
 - 📫 Feel free to reach out to me at [Email](mailto:narayandeshmukh16@gmail.com) or [LinkedIn](https://www.linkedin.com/in/narayand16)

 Thank you 😊